 Deploy Your Grant Kit

-Once you have a Grant Kit configured and a repo connected, you can deploy your Grant Kit.
+Once you have a and a , you can deploy your Grant Kit.
 You would typically do this through your CI.

-If you created a Grant Kit using one of the official Starter Kits, you'll already have GitHub Actions configured for you.
+If you created a Grant Kit using one of the , you'll already have GitHub Actions configured for you.
 You can use these or provide your own.
 Additionally, they use Terraform State hosted by Abbey, but it's recommended you point your state backends to your own, that way reducing security risk on your end from having state external to your infrastructure.

-You'll want to commit your grant kit changes to your default branch in GitHub.
+You'll want to commit your grant kit changes to your .
 For most users, that will be the main

 branch.